Tour Code : EN-119

 Zeugma Mosaic Museum, where the magnificent mosaics unearthed from the Ancient Zeugma City, submerged by the waters of the Birecik Dam, are exhibited.

-Gaziantep City is the largest and most modern city in Southeast Turkiye.
+Gaziantep is the largest and most modern city in Southeast Turkiye.

 Halfeti in present-day Rumkale was built in 2000 BC by the Assyrian King III.